-27 For associated countries other than EEA, this possibility will be subject to the related Association agreements.
+$^{30}$ For associated countries other than EEA, this possibility will be subject to the related Association agreements.

-- An investment component usually in the form of equity28.
+- An investment component usually in the form of equity.
 The minimum investment component is EUR 0.5 million and the maximum is EUR 15 million.
 It is intended to finance market deployment and scale up but may also be used for other purposes (including co-financing or even fully-financing innovation activities).
-Within the maximum amount awarded by the Commission, the terms of investment will be considered on a case-by-case basis by the EIC Fund.29 In the case of equity, investments will not exceed 25% of the voting shares of the company (except where for strategic reasons the Commission subjects its support to the acquisition of a blocking minority).
+Within the maximum budget awarded by the Commission to the EIC Fund, the terms of investment will be negotiated on a case-by-case basis by the EIC Fund.
+In the case of equity, investments will not exceed 25% of the voting shares of the company (except where for strategic reasons the Commission subjects its support to the acquisition of a blocking minority).
 Investments will normally be made with a long average perspective (7-10 years) with a maximum of 15 years ('patient capital').
-The Fund's main guiding principles are described in the [Investment Guidelines].

-The investment component of the EIC Fund includes direct equity and quasi-equity, and may in future also include reimbursable advances, loans, guarantees and other forms of financial instruments.
-The EIC is designed to fill the funding gap for high-risk innovations to a stage where they can be financed under InvestEU or by private investors.
-In order to ensure seamless continuity and synergies between the EIC support and InvestEU, the EIC Fund and InvestEU may develop joint risk sharing mechanisms like blended debt and other hybrid instruments, which would be used particularly in cases when EIC Accelerator selected companies requests a loan instead of or alongside equity, in cases of follow-on investment in EIC Accelerator companies and for the benefit of the Seal of Excellence companies.
-It may also include actions and collaboration to develop matching platforms in close relation with financial intermediaries supported by the InvestEU, also for the Seal of Excellence companies.

-A grant component to reimburse eligible costs incurred for innovation activities, including demonstration of the technology in the relevant environment, prototyping and system level demonstration, R&D and testing required to meet regulatory and standardisation requirements, intellectual property management, and marketing approval (e.g. at least Technology Readiness Levels 5/6 to 8).
+The Fund's main guiding principles are described in the [Investment Guidelines]. - The investment component of the EIC Fund includes direct equity and quasi-equity.
+It may also provide where appropriate for other type of investments such as convertible loans and aby other debt-related forms of financial instruments.
+The EIC is designed to fill the funding gap for high-risk innovations to a stage where they can be co-financed or financed under InvestEU or by private investors.
+In order to ensure seamless continuity and synergies between the EIC support and InvestEU, the EIC Fund and InvestEU may develop joint risk sharing mechanisms like blended debt and other hybrid instruments, which would be used where relevant to support EIC Accelerator selected companies, in cases of follow-on investment in EIC Accelerator companies or for the benefit of the Seal of Excellence companies.
+It may also include actions and collaboration to develop matching platforms in close relation with financial intermediaries supported by the InvestEU, also for the Seal of Excellence companies. - A grant component (Innovation and Market Deployment Action) to reimburse eligible costs incurred for innovation activities, including demonstration of the technology in the relevant environment, prototyping and system level demonstration, R&D and testing required to meet regulatory and standardisation requirements, intellectual property management, and marketing approval (e.g. at least Technology Readiness Levels 5/6 to 8).
 Eligible costs are reimbursed up to a maximum of 70%.
-Costs incurred for the commercial introduction of the product or service and full scale up operations (e.g. Technology Readiness Level 9 or above) will not be reimbursed by the grant but can be financed by the investment component.
+The 30% cofinancing of these activities and the costs incurred for the commercial introduction of the product or service and full scale up operations (e.g. Technology Readiness Level 9 or above) will not be reimbursed by the grant but can be financed by the investment component.
 Applicants can choose to request the investment component only and are